keketso-prog/AWS-RE-START-JOURNEY/Projects/Project-1.md

 consuming (e.g., hiring more staff to manage orders or upgrading on-premises hardware).

-# Benefits: Explain why the restaurant should choose
+# Benefits: Explain why the restaurant should choose aws